 B.A., Amherst College, French and English.

 OTHER ACADEMIC EXPERIENCES

-Ecole Normale Supérieure (research sabbatical semester as externe while doing PhD at Princeton)
+Ecole Normale Supérieure (dissertation research, semester as externe while doing PhD at Princeton)

 Université de Paris-Sorbonne (Etudiante Etrangère - one semester, while a B.A. student at Amherst)